 Don’t Rush It

-This was something I learned the first time around – listen to your child, they will show you when they are ready to make this leap.
-My oldest had urinary reflux when she was a toddler and we had a few visits with an amazing Pediatric Urologist.
+This was something I learned the first time around – listen to your child.
+They will show you when they are ready to make this leap.
+My oldest had urinary reflux when she was a toddler, and we had a few visits with an amazing Pediatric Urologist.
 Her biggest advice to us was not to rush potty training.
 Too many parents are in such a rush to get their kid out of diapers for one reason or the next when really they are better off staying in them until THEY are ready, not you.
-Don’t worry, they aren’t going to go to Kindergarten in diapers, it will happen and it will happen much easier if you go on their schedule.
+Don’t worry, they aren’t going to go to Kindergarten in diapers, it will happen, and it will happen much easier if you go on their schedule.

 Make It a Family Affair

-Little Nugget things the earth revolves around her big sister.
+Little Nugget thinks the earth revolves around her big sister.
 Anything she does, Little wants to do twice as badly.
 I used that to our advantage when we were potty training.
 Getting big sister involved not only helped the little one, but I could see Big Nugget’s confidence and pride grow each time she helped out.

 We also utilized our reward jar a lot during this time.
 The girls loved earning rocks by just going to the bathroom.